larsrickert/nginx-proxy/docs/guide/getting-started.md

 LETSENCRYPT_EMAIL=mail@example.com
 ```

-The email address defined here will be used by the `nginx-proxy-le` service to send you Let's Encrypt related emails, e.g. reminders for expiring SSL certificates.
+The email address defined here will be used by the `nginx-proxy-acme` service to send you Let's Encrypt related emails, e.g. reminders for expiring SSL certificates.
 Although the certificates are renewed automatically it's recommended to add your email here.

 ### Step 5: Create a `proxy.conf` file for custom nginx configuration <Badge text="optional" type="info" />